 At the confluence of river Zena with river Idice, on a little hillock, a cypress tree walk leads to Santa Maria Assunta small church, already existing in the 12th century.
 The few scattered houses and the church are the only remains of Pizzocalvo, an important community until the late 18th century.

-The small Nature Sanctuary, once managed by the WWF section of Bologna, preserves a stretch of hydrophilous woodland along the left bank of the river Idice, near the ruins of an old mill.
+The small Oasis, once managed by the WWF section of Bologna, preserves a stretch of hydrophilous woodland along the left bank of the river Idice, near the ruins of an old mill.
 A monumental oak, willows, poplars, alders, and narrow-leafed ashes, as well as the very widespread black locust tree and several shrubs are an example fo the vegetation also growing along the other local watercourses.
 A series of labels highlights the main botanical species.

 Along the stretch of the river Idice where the river cuts into the chalky outcrops, the complete sequence of the evaporitic strata separated by clayey insertions is evident.
 A beautiful form of erosion has developed on a thick chalky stratum.
 In some points, in the rainy periods, small resurgences can be seen.

 On the large terraces characterizing Idice valley bottom, within the imposing architectural structure of Villa Abbadia, it is still possible to distinguish the ancient San Michele Abbey.
 It belonged in the past to the Camaldolese monks and subsequently to the Knights of Our Lady.
 Then it became a property of Carlo Berti Pichat's family, the first Mayor of San Lazzaro, who transformed the abbey into a villa in the early 17th century, adding the massive clock tower.